SGD Through the Lens of Kolmogorov Complexity: Abstract

 \section{Abstract}

 We prove that stochastic gradient descent (SGD) finds a solution that achieves $(1-\epsilon)$ classification accuracy on the entire dataset.
 We do so under two main assumptions: (1.
-Local progress) There is consistent improvement of the model accuracy over batches.
+Local progress) The model accuracy improves \emph{on average} over batches.
 (2. Models compute simple functions) The function computed by the model is simple (has low Kolmogorov complexity).
+It is sufficient that these assumptions hold only for a \emph{tiny fraction} of the epochs.

-Intuitively, the above means that \emph{local progress} of SGD implies \emph{global progress}.
+Intuitively, the above means that intermittent \emph{local progress} of SGD implies \emph{global progress}.
 Assumption 2 trivially holds for underparameterized models, hence, our work gives the first convergence guarantee for general, \emph{underparameterized models}.
-Furthermore, this is the first result which is completely \emph{model agnostic} - we don't require the model to have any specific architecture or activation function, it may not even be a neural network.
+Furthermore, this is the first result which is completely \emph{model agnostic} - we do not require the model to have any specific architecture or activation function, it may not even be a neural network.
 Our analysis makes use of the entropy compression method, which was first introduced by Moser and Tardos \cite{Moser09, MoserT10} in the context of the Lovász local lemma.